cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 | Concept hierarchy | Cannot infer taxonomic relationships | Rule engines or structured ontologies |
 | Deductive logic | Cannot perform logical inference | Direct LLM prompting with structured chain-of-thought |

-The practical response to this boundary is a hybrid architecture: RAG supplies factual grounding and citations; the LLM’s reasoning stack (or external logic systems) handles inference.
-This is a tradeoff between retrieval precision and reasoning depth, and it should be made explicitly during system design instead of surfacing first in production incidents.

----

-## Boundary 2: The Event-to-Concept Gap

-This boundary is the one most likely to cause silent failures in production systems because it is unintuitive.

-The gap works as follows: the source text describes an event that occurred at a specific point in time.
-The user's query, however, asks about a derived concept that requires computation or inference beyond the text.
-The embedding similarity between the event description and the concept query is typically low, meaning the retrieval system fails to surface the relevant passage at all.
+The most dangerous variant of this is what I call the **Event-to-Concept gap**: the source text describes an event, but the user's query asks about a derived concept that requires computation.

 | Text (Event) | Query (Concept) | Typical Embedding Similarity |
 |--------------|-----------------|---------------|